Faysal Shayesteh

-Faysal Shayesteh (فیصل شایسته; born 10 June 1991) is an Afghan professional footballer who plays as an attacking midfielder for I-League club Sreenidi Deccan and the Afghanistan national team.
+Faysal Shayesteh (فیصل شایسته; born 10 June 1991) is an Afghan professional footballer who plays as an attacking midfielder for I-League club Sreenidi Deccan and is the all-time top goalscorer for the Afghanistan national team.

 Youth career

 Born in Kabul, Shayesteh moved to the Netherlands and played in the youth academy of FC Twente, until he signed with Heerenveen in 2010.

 Club career

 Heerenveen

 Shayesteh, 18-years old then, joined Heerenveen in the summer of 2010.
 He signed a contract until the summer of 2012.

 Etar

 In February 2013, Shayesteh joined Bulgarian A PFG club Etar 1924.
 On 2 March, he made his league debut in a 2–1 home win over Montana, coming on as a substitute in the 88th minute.

 Songkhla United

 In October 2013, Shayesteh made a transfer move to Thailand football club Songkhla United after his contract expired with Etar.
 He was given shirt number 10.
 He left Songkhla after they relegated in 2015.